ni/measurement-plugin-python/README.md

 1. Start the discovery service if not already started.

 2. (Optional)Activate related virtual environments.
-Measurement developers can skip this step if they are not using any [virtual environments](#create-and-manage-python-measurement-package-using-venv) or [poetry-based projects.](#create-and-manage-python-measurement-package-using-poetry)
+Measurement developers can skip this step if they are not using any [virtual environments](#create-and-manage-python-measurement-package-using-venv) or [Poetry-based projects.](#create-and-manage-python-measurement-package-using-poetry)

     ```cmd
     .venv\scripts\activate